tmobile/magentaA11y/_checklist-native/_expandable.md

 - When using non-native controls (custom controls), roles will need to be manually coded.

 <!--
-Enter information for iOS Name using UIKIT, update below with appropriate details, replace _component with new component name or appropriate description
+Enter information for iOS Name using UIKIT, update below with appropriate details, replace expandable region with new component name or appropriate description
 -->
 - **UIKit**
-  -
-  -
+  -   Use `UIButton`

 <!--
 Enter information for iOS Name using SwiftUI, update below with appropriate details -->
 - **SwiftUI**
-  -
-  -
+  - Use native `DisclosureGroup` view

 <!--
-Enter information for iOS Groupings, update below with appropriate details, replace _component with new component name or appropriate description
+Enter information for iOS Groupings, update below with appropriate details, replace expandable region with new component name or appropriate description
 -->
 ### Groupings
-- Group visible label with _component, if applicable, to provide a programmatic name for the _component.
+- Group visible label with expandable region, if applicable, to provide a programmatic name for the expandable region.
 - Group label with data to ensure reading order is logical.
 (Not label, label, data, data).

 <!--